Tshediso Matona

 Tshediso John Matona is a South African civil servant and former CEO of Eskom.

-Matona graduated from the University of Cape Town with a degree in Economics and Politics, and from the University of East Anglia with a Masters in Development Economics.
+Matona graduated from the University of Cape Town with a degree in Economics and Politics; he also graduated from the University of East Anglia with a master's in development economics.
 He was previously Director General of the Department of Public Enterprises, and Director General of the Department of Trade and Industry.